 Click the Settings icon (7) to open the Settings menu with four options:

 - Recording Settings…: Show the Recording Settings for Software Simulation dialog that will be explained in another article.

-- Show Capture Area: Toggle to show or hide the Capture Frame.
+- Show Capture Area: Toggle to show or hide the blue rectangle.

-Normally, you should let the Capture Frame be visible so you can see what is going to be recorded.
+Normally, you should let the blue rectangle be visible so you can see what is going to be recorded.

 - Show Recording Toolbar: Toggle to show or hide the Recording Toolbar.

-- Calibrate Audio Input: Click to calibrate audio input.
+- Calibrate Input: Click to calibrate audio input.

 This feature is more critical for recording video demonstrations where recording audio and screen simultaneously is usually needed.
 Refer to the Calibrating audio input article for more details about this feature.

 - Statistics section (8): Show the project statistics: